Table of Contents

 One of the main selling points of Kojic Acid Soap is that it’s considered to be the safe alternative to other whitening products that contain harmful ingredients like hydroquinone and mercury.

 But because the product is made of potent ingredients, people with sensitive skin may not have the best experience with the soap.
-For those who have to use hypoallergenic personal care products, there is the possibility of contact dermatitis, especially for anyone with that existing condition, eczema, psoriasis, etc. Dryness is another side effect, which is why it’s recommended to moisturize after using the soap.
+For those who have to use hypoallergenic personal care products, there is the possibility of contact dermatitis, especially for anyone with that existing condition, eczema, psoriasis, etc. Dryness is another side effect, which is why it’s recommended to moisturize after using the soap to whiten skin.

 With topical acids, they tend to make your skin more photosensitive, meaning your skin is more vulnerable to UV rays.
 In order for the product to work, moisturizer and sunscreen should be applied after using the soap.
-Otherwise, you risk further developing hyperpigmentation, unevenness in skin tone, redness and sensitivity.
-It might also be better to only use the product until you’ve reached desired results, instead of using it as a permanent part of your routine.
+Otherwise, you risk further developing hyperpigmentation, unevenness in skin tone, redness, and skin irritation.
+It might also be better to only use the product until you’ve reached desired skin complexion, instead of using it as a permanent part of your routine.

 WARNING: Do not use this product if you have eczema, contact dermatitis, psoriasis or other particular skin condition.
 If you have allergies, please consult with your doctor or dermatologist about this product.